-In his review of Kadar Asmal's et al book20 Mahmood Mamdani made an important difference between "perpetrators and victims" on the one hand and "beneficiaries and victims" on the other
+In his review of Kadar Asmal's et al book20 Mahmood Mamdani made an important difference between "perpetrators and victims" on the one hand and "beneficiaries and victims" on the other hand:

 "In the South African context, perpetrators are a small group, as are those victimised by perpetrators.
 In contrast beneficiaries are a large group, and victims defined in relation to beneficiaries are the vast majority in society ...
 Which is more difficult: to live with past perpetrators of an evil [i.e. apartheid], or its present beneficiaries?
 If perpetrators and victims have a past to overcome, do not beneficiaries have a present to come to terms with?
 If reconciliation is to be durable, would it not need to be aimed at society (beneficiaries and victims) and not simply at the fractured elite (perpetrators and victims)? ...
-If evil is thought of [not only in individual and legal terms, but mainly] in social [and/or structural] terms ... does not the demand for justice turn mainly, if not wholly, into a demand for systemic reform?"
-Parts between [] added21.
+If evil is thought of [not only in individual and legal terms, but mainly] in social [and/or structural] terms ... does not the demand for of Modern African Studies, 26(3), 1988: 490.